Spain approves COVID vaccine for children in 5-11 age group - KVIA

 Spain approves COVID vaccine for children in 5-11 age group

 MADRID (AP) — Spain’s health ministry has given the go-ahead for children between ages 5 and 11 to be vaccinated against COVID-19.
 The decision Tuesday comes amid a rise in coronavirus infections.
-Italy and Austria have also been inoculating children since the European Union’s drug regulator on Nov.
-25 authorized Pfizer’s coronavirus vaccine for use on that age group.
-The rollout is due to begin Dec.
+The Spanish rollout is due to begin Dec.
 15. That’s two days after the first of 3.2 million child vaccines arrive in Spain.
 Neighboring Portugal is expected to follow suit.
+Austria has been inoculating children since the European Union’s drug regulator on Nov.
+25 authorized Pfizer’s coronavirus vaccine for use on that age group.
+Greece will also begin on Dec.
+15 and Italy will start on Dec.
+16, among others.